-You can rest assured your pets are in safe hands when it comes to using colloidal silver.
-Not only is it tasteless and easy to administer but it's one of the safest natural antibiotics with no side effects.
-It treats and removes viruses, bacteria and fungi without damaging the surrounding healthy cells.
-It has been used very effectively to treat bacterial, fungal and viral infections in pets just as well as it does in humans.
+Not only is it tasteless and easy to administer but it’s one of the safest natural antibiotics with no side effects.
+It treats and removes viruses and bacteria without damaging the surrounding healthy cells.
+It has been used effectively to treat all manner of infections in pets.

-Colloidal silver tastes almost like pure water with just a slight mineral taste, so giving it to rabbits orally is quite easy.
+Colloidal silver is almost tasteless with just a slight mineral taste, so giving it to rabbits orally is quite easy.